 Government Innovation Centres

 We are supporters of UK Government initiatives to bring together the food industry and academic researchers to transform the productivity of the UK livestock industry.
-We were the first retail member of the Centre of Innovation Excellence in Livestock (CIEL), a newly created £70 million research hub opened in 2016 and we are actively working to develop CIEL through our participation on the Interim Management Board.
+We were the first retail member of the Centre of Innovation Excellence in Livestock (CIEL), a £70 million research hub opened in 2016, and we are actively working to develop CIEL through our participation on the Interim Management Board.
 We are also members of the Scottish Aquaculture Innovation Centre (SAIC).
 Based in Sterling, SAIC encourages collaboration on industry issues such as fish health and sustainable feed.
-Our Aquaculture Manager spoke at the SAIC conference 2015 on the topic of the opportunities for careers in aquaculture.
 We also have representation through Integra on the BBSRC Animal Welfare Research Network.

 Tesco Centres of Excellence

-We have a centre of excellence for dairy and for pigs which were set up to promote knowledge transfer and best practice amongst farmers.
+We have a centre of excellence for dairy, beef, poultry and pigs which were set up to promote knowledge transfer and best practice amongst farmers.
 A key focus of the centres is to demonstrate high welfare standards and deliver training to ensure that it is transferred onto farm.
 Recent examples of project focus at our Centres of Excellence include cow comfort, calf health, pig housing and pig nutrition.